-So, if you don't pay your real property taxes in Iowa, the county treasurer can sell your property (or a percentage of it) at a tax sale.
+So, if your Iowa property taxes are delinquent, the county treasurer can sell your property (or a percentage of it) at a tax sale.
 However, you'll have some time to pay off the debt and get the property back after the sale.

 After the sale, the winning bidder gets a certificate of purchase.
-(Iowa Code Ann. § 446.29.)
+(Iowa Code § 446.29.)

 Before the sale, the county treasurer must provide notice by mail and publication.

 Notice by mail.
-The treasurer must mail you a notice not later than May 1, unless May 1 is a Saturday or Sunday, in which case the notice may be mailed on the first business day in May.
-(Iowa Code Ann. § 446.9.)
+The treasurer must mail you a notice not later than May 1 unless May 1 is a Saturday or Sunday, in which case the notice may be mailed on the first business day in May.
+(Iowa Code § 446.9.)

 In most cases, you'll get one year and nine months, called a "redemption period," after the sale to redeem the property.
-(Iowa Code Ann. § 447.9.) ("Redeeming" the property means reclaiming a home you would otherwise lose through the tax sale process.)
-Sometimes the redemption period is shorter, like if the home didn't sell at a previous tax sale or in the case of certain abandoned properties.
-Talk to a lawyer to find out the redemption period in your specific situation.
+(Iowa Code § 447.9.) ("Redeeming" the property means reclaiming a home you would otherwise lose through the tax sale process.)
+Sometimes, the redemption period is shorter, like if the home didn't sell at a previous tax sale or in the case of certain abandoned properties.
+Talk to a lawyer to determine your specific situation's redemption period.

 Also, a person with a legal disability may redeem through a court action within one year after the disability is removed or through legal representation at any time before the deed is delivered.
-(Iowa Code Ann. § 447.7, § 447.8.)
+(Iowa Code § 447.7.)

 To redeem your property after an Iowa tax sale, you must pay the county treasurer:

 After the new owner receives the deed, you might be able to get your Iowa home back by filing a court action.
 You must have a basis for the action like you didn't get proper notice about your right to redeem expiring.
-(Iowa Code Ann. § 447.8.)
+(Iowa Code §§ 447.8.)